From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control

 In DeePC~\cite{Coulson2019}, Lemma~\ref{lem:td-WFL} is used to obtain a prediction model directly in terms of (time-domain) data.
 We complete this preliminaries section by briefly recalling the working principles of DeePC.
 Let $v_{i,k}\in\mathbb{R}^{n_v}$, $i\in\mathbb{Z}_{[m,n]}$ with $m,n\in\mathbb{Z}$ and $n\geqslant m$, denote the prediction of $v_{k+i}$ made at time $k\in\mathbb{Z}$.
 We introduce the notation $v_{[m,n],k}=\{v_{i,k}\}_{i\in\mathbb{Z}_{[m,n]}}$ to refer to the sequence of such predictions made at time $k\in\mathbb{Z}$ or to refer to the vectorized predicted sequence, i.e.,

 Since DeePC is not based on a particular realization of $\Sigma$, its state is fundamentally unknown.
-To ensure that the initial state of the prediction model is consistent with the internal state of $\Sigma$, an initial input-output trajectory $(u_{[k-\bar{T},k-1]},y_{[k-\bar{T},k-1]})$, $\bar{T}\in\mathbb{Z}_{\geqslant 1}$, is prepended.
-Note that, since we do not assume observability of $\Sigma$, this internal state is not necessarily uniquely determined by the initial input-output trajectory.
-However, by using an initial trajectory of length $\bar{T}\in\mathbb{Z}_{\geqslant \ell_{\Sigma}}$, the observable part of the state is uniquely determined and, as a result, the future output is, for any given input sequence, also unique.
+To ensure that the initial state of the prediction model is consistent with the internal state of $\Sigma$, an initial input-output trajectory $(u_{[k-\bar{T},k-1]},y_{[k-\bar{T},k-1]})$, $\bar{T}\in\mathbb{Z}_{\geqslant \ell_{\Sigma}}$, is prepended.
+Since we do not assume observability of $\Sigma$, only the observable part of the internal state is uniquely determined (up to a similarity transformation) by the initial input-output trajectory of length $\bar{T}\geqslant \ell_{\Sigma}$.
+Since the directions in the unobservable space and any similarity transformation do not affect the future output, the predicted output is uniquely determined and consistent with the initial trajectory.

 Let $T\in\mathbb{Z}_{\geqslant 1}$ be the prediction horizon and let $(\hat{u}_{[0,N-1]},\hat{y}_{[0,N-1]})$ be an input-output trajectory of $\Sigma$, with $\hat{u}_{[0,N-1]}$ being PE of order $\bar{T}+T+n_x\geqslant \ell_{\Sigma}+T+n_x$.
 Then, at every $k\in\mathbb{Z}_{\geqslant 0}$, given the initial input-output trajectory $(u_{[k-\bar{T},k-1]},y_{[k-\bar{T},k-1]})$, DeePC~\cite{Coulson2019} solves the finite-horizon optimal control problem